canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/linux-kernel-fragments/README.md

 Features are assigned to independant axis ***functional*** and ***hardware*** axis (stored in subfolders).
 Thus, you can select which features are enabled or not on a given hardware.
 This can be used for instance to activate hardware acceleration on a given platform according to its specifications and available hardware components or accelerators.

 On both axis, features are grouped into folders by function type.
-Each set of functionality is defined into a distinct file that should be included, at compilation time, from kernel Makefile (please see documantation and howto from in the Makefile section).
+Each set of functionality is defined into a distinct file that should be included, at kernel compilation time, from kernel Makefile (please see documantation and howto from in the Makefile section).

 * The ***functional*** axis group features into categories (by using subfolders).
 Each file within a category controls the activation (or deactivation) of a set of features (security, network, etc.).
 * The ***hardware*** axis provides definition for :